ecmwf/earthkit-data/docs/plugins/encoder_plugin.rst

 .. code-block:: shell

-    pip install earthkit-data-my-target
+    pip install earthkit-data-my-encoder

-This package must contain a Python class inherited from :class:`earthkit.data.Target` to implement writing to a custom data target.
+This package must contain a Python class inherited from :class:`earthkit.data.Encoder` to implement writing to a custom data target.
 Let us suppose the new class is called "MyClass".
 We should be able to import the class as:

 .. code-block:: python

-    from earthkit_data_my_target import MyClass
+    from earthkit_data_my_encoder import MyClass

 Please note that in the line above the package name has to contain "_" characters.